|Table of Contents|

 |Laptop in full S3 sleep mode||1.5|

 Suggestions: Apply computer power management to all computers.
 For laptops add power management for battery mode.
-Choose Energy Star 4 computers with 80 Plus power supplies.
+Choose Energy Star 5 computers with 80 Plus (>80% efficiency) power supplies.
 A laptop connected to mains power avoids extra power losses involved with recharging batteries.

 Thin Clients are devices that connect to a server and run a virtual computing session, alleviating the need for a desktop computer on each desk.
 At the thin client it receives screen information from a server and sends keyboard and mouse changes.
 A new feature of thin clients is the inclusion of decent screen resolution (1600 x 1200), multimedia performance and VOIP capabilities.
 A thin client uses about 10 Watts.
 Add approximately 30 Watts for a LCD screen when in use, with 1 watt for standby.
-A thin client can operate Linux, Windows XP, Windows Vista or Windows 7 using the same hardware thus avoiding desktop upgrade cycles.
-The average bandwidth is 25 kb /second which will suit dial up connections.
-A server processor can support 26 to 42 thin clients.
-A blade server could support 100's of thin client users.
-Your memory usage is centralised and common memory blocks are not duplicated, so you'll only need 512 kB per Windows XP for example.
+A thin client can operate Linux, Windows 7 / 8 / 10 using the same hardware thus avoiding desktop upgrade cycles.
+The average bandwidth is 300 kb /second.
+A modern server processor can support 100 thin clients.
+A blade server enclosure could support 100's of thin client users.
+Your memory usage is centralised and common memory blocks are not duplicated, so you'll only need 512 kB per Windows PC for example.
 The overall consumption expected for 20 users changes from 4300 Watts with desktops to 1840 Watts with thin clients and a server.
-Auxiliary benefits are less heat; no moving parts to break; light weight as each thin client weighs around 500 grams; compact enough to clip to back of an LCD screen; easy to deploy even remotely; just plug it in; better security as data held in one place only; the USB can be disabled; there is no FDD; starts quickly in less than 10 seconds; less network bandwidth which is important for multiple site configurations; and it is easy to update the Standard Operating Environment.
+Auxiliary benefits are less heat; no moving parts to break; light weight as each thin client weighs around 500 grams; compact enough to clip to back of an LCD screen; easy to deploy even remotely; just plug it in; better security as data held in one place only; the USB can be disabled; starts quickly in less than 10 seconds; less network bandwidth which is important for multiple site configurations; and it is easy to update the Standard Operating Environment.
 Additional savings can be made with some thin clients capable of running a VOIP soft phone which means you won't need a regular phone on the desk; no phone cabling needed to each desk; save half the communication cabling needed for each desk; and save 5-10 watts for every regular phone not needed.
 A thin client session can be run from a desktop or laptop computer independently from their local computer operations as VPN connections and Internet browser based access can be achieved.

 Suggestions: Useful for computer lab rooms, libraries and areas where common applications are used by many.